hs950559/coryrylan.com/_posts/2016-11-03-angular-local-development-setup.md

 <img src="/assets/images/posts/2016-11-03-angular-local-development-setup/visual-studio-code.png" class="full-width col-3--max float-center" alt="Angular CLI" />

 Next is my favorite editor that I use all the time,
 <a href="https://code.visualstudio.com/">Visual Studio Code</a>.
-Visual Studio Code is a free cross platorm editor
+Visual Studio Code is a free cross platform editor
 with great TypeScript support which is critical for a good Angular 2 development experience.
 Visual Studio Code is very fast and light weight.
 It has a great plugin system as well.
 Here is a screenshot of some of the plugins I use that give a really good editor experience for Angular 2 apps.